 The Troy Lee Designs A1 MIPS is a helmet I have ridden with for a few years now and can honestly say it is one of the most comfortable helmets I have ever worn.
 It has very good coverage around the head, and soft, durable padding, so your head certainly feels very cushioned and well-protected while out riding.

 It is constructed in-mold, which effectively means the outer shell is molded to the inner EPS foam layer, creating a lighter, more durable helmet.
 The outer polycarbonate shell wraps right around the outside of the helmet too, really adding to the durability.

-It also has MIPS, which is so so important while riding out in less than favorable conditions.
+The A1 also has MIPS, which is so so important while riding out in less than favorable conditions.
 If you come off on a hard, icy surface, MIPS will work to prevent brain injury from an angled crash.

-Giro Chronicle MIPS Review
+Giro Chronicle MIPS Helmet Review

 - Very Comfortable

 The Giro Chronicle is still one of the best value helmets I have come across.
 For its very reasonable price, you get a professional helmet, designed with very deep rear coverage and MIPS.
 Both of which are essential protection for winter biking.
 The rear coverage prevents hard hits to the back of the head from harming your skull, while the MIPS slip-plane reduces energy transferred to your head in an angular crash.